ipums/hlink/doc/developer.md

 works nicely.

 ```
-cd docs
-python -m http.server <port>
+python -m http.server -d docs <port>
 ```

-starts up an HTTP server running on port `<port>` on your local machine.
-Visit `127.0.0.1:<port>` in your browser to view the HTML.
+starts up an HTTP server running on port `<port>` on the local machine.

 ## Creating a New Version and GitHub Release